 The sight of a whale from a boat or from the shore is one of the most exciting spectacles of nature.
 The waters of Massachusetts are home to numerous species of whales but none capture the imagination quite like the Humpback Whale and the North Atlantic Right Whale.

-With only about 500 individuals left, right whales find refuge in Massachusetts to feed on the vast resources here from December through April each year.
+With only about less than 500 individuals left, right whales find refuge in Massachusetts to feed on the vast resources here from December through April each year.
 These slow moving animals swim near the surface where they can be hit by vessels or entangled in fishing gear.
 For a population so small, the loss of even one whale can push to species closer to extinction.

 In addition to helping whales, the MET funds water projects in areas such as ecosystem restoration, water quality improvement, and environmental education.
 If you are interested in seeing where the money goes, a list of the most recent projects can be found HERE.